jorendorff/git-primer/05-branch-puzzles.md

 ### Undoing `git commit`

+Go back to your `peeredit` directory and do `git status`.
+It should be clean.
+If not, blow it away and re-clone that repository from github.

+Here's a new puzzle.

+    echo "TONS OF WORK" >> index.js
+    git commit -m "New caribou detection algorithm"

+OK, I just committed a ton of work.
+Only it was a major mistake.
+Before pushing the change to the server, I find out that nothing works.
+Everything is broken.

-You just committed a ton of work, and it was a major mistake.
-You haven't pushed the change yet.
-You want to undo only the commit, leaving the index and working directory alone.
+I want to undo only the commit, leaving the index and working directory alone.

-Solution:  `git reset --soft HEAD^`
+How can I do it?

 ### Discussion after "undoing `git commit`"